Thousands of Cambodians rally to demand PM steps down

 Many of them have now come out onto the street in a sustained show of defiance that would have been almost unthinkable before the election.

-Cambodia’s garment manufacturers, meanwhile, have for years enjoyed low wages and relaxed labor conditions.
+Cambodia’s garment manufacturers, meanwhile, have for years enjoyed low wages and relaxed labour conditions.

-But Chea Mony, president of the country’s biggest labor union, the Free Trade Union, told Reuters that more than 200 of 600 factories had closed because of the strike for higher pay.
+But Chea Mony, president of the country’s biggest labour union, the Free Trade Union, told Reuters that more than 200 of 600 factories had closed because of the strike for higher pay.

 “The new minimum wage is not acceptable to workers so there must be talks on the demand for $160,” Chea Mony said.